robertpp/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 You need to have Power BI Desktop installed.
 You can install and use the free version from the [Microsoft Windows Store](https://aka.ms/pbidesktopstore).

 > [!IMPORTANT]
-> Power BI Desktop is updated and released on a monthly basis, incorporating customer feedback, and new features.
+> Power BI Desktop is updated and released on a monthly basis, incorporating customer feedback and new features.
 Only the most recent version of Power BI Desktop is supported.
 Customers who contact support for Power BI Desktop are asked to upgrade to the most recent version.
 You can get the most recent version of Power BI Desktop from the [Windows Store](https://aka.ms/pbidesktopstore), or as a single executable containing all supported languages that you [download](https://www.microsoft.com/download/details.aspx?id=58494) and install on your computer.

 ### Power BI Service